- 2.5 hours

 Where do we meet?
 Where does it end?

 The walk begins near the Église St-Germain-des-Prés in the 6th arrondissement on the Left Bank, and stays in a concentrated area in the neighborhood.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?